 To see Moose Jaw is to love Moose Jaw.
 There's no better way to describe the effect that this small but lively city has on visitors.
 The downtown is packed full of heritage buildings, boutique-style shops and excellent restaurants.
-With its geo-thermal mineral pool and spa, Temple Gardens Hotel & Spa is one of the city's most famous attractions.
-Another is the immersive Tunnels of Moose Jaw.
-Dive into the world of

-Historic Reesor Ranch Prohibition-era bootleggers in the Chicago Connection Tour, or experience the life of a

-Chinese immigrant working at an underground laundry on the Passage to Fortune Tour.
+Another attraction is the immersive Tunnels of Moose Jaw.
+Dive into the world of Prohibition-era bootleggers in the Chicago Connection Tour, or experience the life of a Chinese immigrant working at an underground laundry on the Passage to Fortune Tour.
 At the Western Development Museum - Moose Jaw, relive history with a ride on the only operating steam locomotive in Saskatchewan.
+There's so much to experience in Moose Jaw that you may want to spend the whole weekend.
+With its geothermal mineral pool and spa, Temple Gardens Hotel & Spa is one of the city's most famous attractions.
+Grant Hall Hotel offers fine dining and a boutique vintage hotel experience.
 Art and Architecture.
 Art-chitecture?
-Gravelbourg, a bilingual community in southwest Saskatchewan, is home to Our Lady of Assumption Co-Cathedral.
-Built in 1918-1919, this national historic site features notable paintings by Monsignor Charles Maillard (painted 1921-1931) and stained glass windows from France.
-At the Shurniak Art Gallery in Assiniboia, sculptures by esteemed Canadian artists Robert Davidson and Joe Fafard dot the landscaped courtvard and grounds.
+Gravelbourg, a bilingual community in southwest Saskatchewan, is home to Our Lady of the Assumption Co-Cathedral Notre Dame de l'Assomption.
+Built in 1918 - 1919, this national historic site features notable paintings by Monsignor Charles Maillard (painted 1921-1931) and stained glass windows from France.
+At the Shurniak Art Gallery in Assiniboia, sculptures by esteemed Canadian artists Robert Davidson and Joe Fafard dot the landscaped courtyard and grounds.
 The gallery houses the impressive art collection of Bill Shurniak, amassed during a lifetime of world travel.